alexanders2001/sep10-freedom-project/blog/entry04.md

 ##### 3/14/26

 ## tool
-The tool i decied to choose was A-frame
+The tool i decied to choose was A-frame.
+This is because

 [Previous](entry03.md) | [Next](entry05.md)